-The Dragonborn expansion has an optional sidequest that costs roughly 10,000 gold to complete, since you have to keep paying miners to dig out areas of the dungeon it takes place in.
+The Dragonborn expansion has an optional sidequest that costs roughly 10,000 gold to complete, since you have to keep paying miners to dig out areas of the dungeon in which it takes place.

 Rarely, animals will have jewelry and gold coins in their carcasses.
 Yes, this includes the frost spiders.
 In cases like bears or trolls, it's understandable, because they probably ate someone along with their coin purse.

-Ash Spawns normally drop ores, which can range from the valuable and rare Ebony ore, to common but still valuable Gold Ores.
+Ash Spawns normally drop ores, which can range from the valuable and rare (e.g. Ebony) to the common but still valuable (e.g. Gold).
 At higher levels, they can also drop flawless gems which can sell for several hundred each, making Ash-Spawn-hunting a very profitable venture.